QuantEcon/lecture-source-py/source/rst/chang_credible.rst

     ch1.solve_sustainable()

-The following plot shows both the set of :math:`w,\theta` pairs associated with competitive equilibria (in red) and the smaller set of :math:`w,\theta` pairs associated with  sustainable plans (in blue)
+The following plot shows both the set of :math:`w,\theta` pairs associated with competitive equilibria (in red) and the smaller set of :math:`w,\theta` pairs associated with  sustainable plans (in blue).

 .. code-block:: ipython